gam3/yard-minitest-spec/README.md

 YARD helper to parse Minitest::Spec files

-  yardoc --verbose --plugin minitest-spec lib spec
+  yardoc --plugin minitest-spec lib spec

 If you would like to have this plugin loaded by default add the lines below to your _~/.yard/config_ file.